Undergraduate Course: Literature and Society in Golden Age of Spain (ELCH10003)

 On completion of this course, the student will be able to:

-- Express an historically-informed understanding of the social and cultural contexts of early modern Spain.
+- Gain an understanding of the social and literary contexts of the works studied.

 Lope de Vega, El caballero de Olmedo

-Calderón, La vida es sueño and El médico de su honra
+Calderón, La vida es sueño; El médico de su honra

 |Graduate Attributes and Skills